jinghuazhao/TWAS-pipeline/README.md

 ```
 parallel -j8 twas2.sh {1} {2} {3} {4} ::: $zfile ::: $dir ::: MET NTR YFS ::: $(seq 1000)
 ```
-where `mkdir` creates working directories for specific populations.
 Once this is done, we can collect all the imputation results via
 ```
 twas2-collect.sh $dir
 ```